-74. Ren X, Hughes GL, Niu G, Suzuki Y and Rasgon JL.
+75. Ren X, Hughes GL, Niu G, Suzuki Y and Rasgon JL.
 2014.
-Anopheles gambiae densovirus (AgDNV) is avirulent in its mosquito host.
-In review.
+Anopheles gambiae densovirus (AgDNV) has negligible effects on adult survival and transcriptome of its mosquito host.
+PeerJ.
+2: e584.

 73. Hughes GL, Dodson BL, Johnson RM, Murdock CC, Tsuijimoto H, Suzuki Y, Patt AA, Cui L, Nossa CW, Barry RM, Sakamoto JM, Hornett EA and Rasgon JL.
 2014.
 Native microbiome impedes vertical transmission of Wolbachia in Anopheles mosquitoes.
 Proceedings of the National Academy of Sciences USA.
-In press.
+111: 12498-12503.

 59. Oluwagbemi OO, Fornadel CM, Adebiyi EF, Norris DE and Rasgon JL.
 2013.
 ANOSPEX: A stochastic spatially explicit model for studying Anopheles metapopulation dynamics.
 PLoS ONE.
 8: e68040.

 58. Rasgon JL.
 2012.
 Wolbachia and the Culex pipiens species complex.
 Journal of the American Mosquito Control Association.
 28(4s): 122.